-Cage of Lit Glass, chosen by Kimiko Hahn as winner of the 2018 Autumn House Press Poetry Prize, forthcoming September 2019.
+Cage of Lit Glass, chosen by Kimiko Hahn as winner of the 2018 Autumn House Press Poetry Prize, now available.

 Charles Kell’s poems bring out the authentic in all of us.
 In Cage of Lit Glass he presents an unreal world, and yet these confines are not imaginary.
 The cages are also not stable: we learn that “[t]here is a phenomenon amongst / former prisoners where after release / they begin to reconstruct the very / dimensions of the cell they once / were housed in.”
 We learn that if you wish to read a poem, you may as well carve the lines on your wrist.
 By creating such poems, the reader is separated from their comfort zone, and this is a marvelous feat.
 After all, awareness is powerful poetic.